Two-color magneto-optical trapping of ytterbium atoms: Introduction

-Alkaline-earth or alkaline-earth-like atoms such as strontium and ytterbium, featuring two-valence-electron structures and (ultra-)narrow line transitions, enable numerous applications ranging from quantum computing and simulation, to atomic clocks and interferometers~\cite{finkelstein2024universal,reichardt2024logical,aeppli2024clock,hu2017atom}.
+Alkaline-earth or alkaline-earth-like atoms such as strontium and ytterbium, featuring two-valence-electron structures and (ultra)narrow line transitions, enable numerous applications ranging from quantum computing and simulation, to atom interferometers and precision measurements~\cite{finkelstein2024universal,reichardt2024logical,aeppli2024clock,hu2017atom,schafer2020tools}.
 Fast laser cooling and trapping of cold atoms are essential, including Doppler cooling, Zeeman slowing, and magneto-optical trapping~\cite{metcalf1999laser,phillips1998nobel,ketterle2002nobel,schreck2021laser}.
-Recently, magneto-optical trapping of alkaline-earth(-like) atoms was demonstrated using both the broad singlet transition ($^1\textsc{S}_0\rightarrow {}^1\textsc{P}_1$) and the narrow intercombination transition ($^1\textsc{S}_0\rightarrow {}^3\textsc{P}_1$) ~\cite{kawasaki2015two,seo2020efficient,lunden2020enhancing,plotkin2020crossed,bondza2022two,bloch2024anisotropic,wang2025two,lee2015core}.
-However, a systematic understanding of magneto-optical trap (MOT) optimization remains challenging, particularly in the presence of both singlet and intercombination transitions, such as those involved in losses and shielding enhancement~\cite{hoschele2023atom, wang2025two}.
-Here, we report an experimental setup consisting of a Zeeman slower and a two-color MOT to achieve fast loading and cooling of $^{174}\text{Yb}$ atoms.
-We investigated the atom loading process in three MOTs, blue (the $6\text{s}^2\,{}^1\textsc{S}_0\rightarrow 6\text{s}6\text{p}\,{}^1\textsc{P}_1$ transition at $399\,$nm), green (the $6\text{s}^2\,{}^1\textsc{S}_0\rightarrow 6\text{s}6\text{p}\,{}^3\textsc{P}_1$ transition at $556\,$nm) and two-color MOTs.
-By comparing both the loading and loss rates of them, we systematically studied the interplay of singlet and intercombination transitions.
+Recently, magneto-optical trapping of alkaline-earth(-like) atoms was demonstrated using both the broad singlet transition ($^1\text{S}_0\rightarrow {}^1\text{P}_1$) and the narrow intercombination transition ($^1\text{S}_0\rightarrow {}^3\text{P}_1$) ~\cite{kawasaki2015two,seo2020efficient,lunden2020enhancing,plotkin2020crossed,bondza2022two,bloch2024anisotropic,wang2025two,lee2015core}.
+However, a systematic understanding of magneto-optical trap (MOT) optimization remains challenging, particularly in the presence of interactions and different transitions, such as those involved in losses and shielding enhancement~\cite{hoschele2023atom, wang2025two}.
+A deeper understanding and optimized control of the MOT, the loading process and loss mechanisms in particular, could enable rapid and robust preparation of large atom numbers for quantum computing and simulation with neutral atoms.

+Here, we report an experimental setup consisting of a Zeeman slower and a two-color MOT to achieve fast loading and cooling of $^{174}\text{Yb}$ atoms with large steady-state numbers.
+We investigated the atom loading process in three configurations, blue (the $6\text{s}^2\,{}^1\text{S}_0\rightarrow 6\text{s}6\text{p}\,{}^1\text{P}_1$ transition at $399\,$nm), green (the $6\text{s}^2\,{}^1\text{S}_0\rightarrow 6\text{s}6\text{p}\,{}^3\text{P}_1$ transition at $556\,$nm) and two-color MOTs.
+By comparing both the loading and loss rates of them, we systematically studied the interplay of singlet and intercombination transitions, providing further insight into the role of shielding enhancement in suppressing losses and boosting the MOT number.